Get exclusive member benefits & effect social change. Join Today

 The glycated hemoglobin (A1C) test is a long-term measure of blood sugar control.
 It allows your doctor to figure out what your average blood sugar level has been for the past few months.

-A random blood sugar test can be done at any time.
-It looks at blood sugar without considering your last meal.
+Random blood sugar testing is used in people with symptoms of diabetes.
+A random blood sugar test can be done at any time of day.
+The test looks at blood sugar without considering your last meal.

 The oral glucose tolerance test also requires that you fast overnight.
-You will take a fasting blood sugar test.
+When you arrive at your appointment, you will take a fasting blood sugar test.
 Then you will drink a sugary liquid.
 After you’re done, your blood sugar levels will be tested periodically for several hours.
-After two hours, a normal blood sugar level is less than 140 mg/dL (7.8 mmol/L).
-If after two hours you get a reading greater than 200 mg/dL (11.1 mmol/L) indicates you have diabetes.
-A reading between these levels indicates prediabetes.

 Glucose tolerance tests are also used to diagnose gestational diabetes during pregnancy.

 You should always feel free to get a second opinion if you have any concerns or doubts about your diagnosis.
-Your health is exactly that — your health.
-Don’t feel intimidated.
 You have every right to a second opinion.

 A diagnosis of diabetes is only the first step.
-Once you know you have diabetes, you have to take your health in hands.
+Once you know you have diabetes, you can work with your doctor to create a treatment plan that’s right for you.
 It’s important to follow through on all your monitoring and medical appointments.
 Getting your blood tested and tracking your symptoms are important steps to ensure long-term health.

 Written by: The Healthline Editorial Team